 The creative industries are highly competitive and in many cases jobs are not formally advertised.
 While possessing the right qualifications and a stint of work experience will go a long way to helping you secure your first job, you'll need to put yourself out there through networking opportunities in order to get noticed.
 Having the confidence to market yourself is important.

 Joining professional bodies relevant to your field will help you keep up to date with networking events, conferences and workshops - all useful opportunities to meet industry professionals and promote your skills.

 Graduate schemes are not as common in creative arts and design as in other sectors.
 However, some large organisations - such as Harrods, Marks & Spencer and Jaguar Land Rover - offer graduate schemes in design.
 Museums sometimes offer traineeships for assistant curators.

 Jobs are advertised on university careers service vacancy lists.
-Creative Opportunities, the University of the Arts London's jobs and internships website, is open to public access and is particularly useful.
+Creative Opportunities, the University of the Arts London's jobs and internships website, is particularly useful.
 In addition, you can find vacancies on company websites and through organisations such as the Arts Council England jobs site.